miku/golangintro/README.md

 * Every type has a zero value.
 A proverb says: Make the zero value useful.
 * Error handling without exceptions.
 * Multiple return values.
-* Encourages tools for code (linter, struct generator)
+* Encourages tools for code (linter, struct generator).
+* A nil value in an interface can be handled gracefully.